pg-cy/Splunk_Setup-Configuration/README.md

 ## Download Splunk from the official site

-- Youll need to create an account and login in order to download splunk from the website.
+- On Splunks official website you'll need to create an account and login in order to download splunk.
 From the downloads page, download the .deb file for Linux.
 `https://www.splunk.com/en_us/download/splunk-enterprise.html`

 - On your system, Create a splunk user.
 Well use this user to start splunk <br>